thecoshman/http/http.md

     Don't follow symlinks when requesting file access.

-    If a symlink is requested and this is on it will be treated as if it didn't exist.
+    If a symlink is requested and this flag is on it will be treated as if it didn't exist.

+  -r --sandbox-symlinks

+    Restrict/sandbox where symlinks lead to only the direct descendants of the hosted directory.

+    If a file outside the direct descendancy of the hosted reictory requested and this flag is on it will be treated as if it didn't exist.

   -w --allow-write